Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Low-overhead code surgery

 \begin{lemma} Consider the generation of gate-teleportation resource states for measuring $Z$ stabilizer operators of a deformed code.
 Suppose the F code is an LDPC code with constant soundness.
 Let $\vert \bar{e}^{sp}_X \vert$ and $\vert \bar{e}^{sp}_Z \vert$ denote the weights of $X$ and $Z$ errors occurring during the state preparation circuit, respectively.
 Let $\vert e^{RS}_X \vert$ and $\vert e^{RS}_Z \vert$ denote the weights of $X$ and $Z$ errors present on one copy of the prepared resource state.
 If these errors are undetectable and satisfy $\vert \bar{e}^{sp}_X \vert < d_F / C_1$, then the following bounds hold: $\vert e^{RS}_X \vert \leq C_2 \vert \bar{e}^{sp}_X \vert$ and $\vert e^{RS}_Z \vert \leq C_3 \vert \bar{e}^{sp}_Z \vert$, where $C_1$, $C_2$, and $C_3$ are constants determined by the weight and soundness parameters of the involved codes.
 The state preparation circuit uses $O(n_D n_F d_S^2)$ physical qubits, has depth $O(d_S)$, and produces $n_F$ copies of the resource state.
 While $d_S$ can be arbitrary positive integer, in practice it is chosen to scale as $\mathrm{polylog}(n_D n_F)$.
 These conclusions naturally generalize from deformed codes to arbitrary CSS-type qLDPC codes. \end{lemma}

-See Appendix~\ref{app:LTSP} for a detailed explanation of the protocol and the corresponding proof.
+See Appendix~\ref{app:LTSP} for a detailed explanation of the protocol and the corresponding proof. {Explicit expressions for constants $C_1$, $C_2$, and $C_3$ are provided in Lemma~\ref{lem:sp}.}

-Now, we explain why errors on the resource state remain low-weight.
-Recall that our goal is to measure stabilizer operators of a qLDPC code (the deformed code), and the F code used for simulation is a classical LDPC code.
-This ensures that the entire circuit has low depth and a low-density structure, so Pauli errors generated directly by circuit operations are inherently low-weight.
+{Now, we explain why errors on the resource state remain low-weight.
+Recall that our goal is to measure stabilizer operators of a qLDPC code (the deformed code).
+Consequently, Pauli errors generated directly by circuit operations remain low-weight.
 The challenge arises in the feedback operations: to prepare the resource state within the logical subspace of the deformed code, we apply Pauli gates conditioned on measurement outcomes identifying the subspace sectors.
 However, these measurements can be faulty.
 Since these feedback Pauli gates may have large weight, even a low-weight measurement error can propagate into a high-weight Pauli error on the output resource state.

-We address these measurement errors by simulating the circuit using an LTC (the F code): due to the local testability, measurement errors can be corrected using only a single round of parity-check measurements.
+We address this vulnerability by protecting the stabilizer-measurement circuit using the F code.
+We treat the F code as a quantum CSS code that only protects against $X$ errors (assuming the circuit measures $Z$ stabilizers).
+Then, each qubit in the circuit is encoded as a logical qubit of the F code.
+Operations within the circuit are then implemented as transversal logical operations on the F code.
+This protection ensures that measurement errors---and the subsequent propagation into high-weight Pauli errors---are suppressed.
+As established in Lemma~\ref{lem:LTSP}, as long as the weight of the physical errors in the circuit is bounded by $\Theta(d_F)$ (specifically, $|\bar{e}_X^{sp}| < d_F / C_1$), measurement errors do not occur.
+This prevents the triggering of dense feedback and ensures that the errors on the output resource state remain bounded and proportional to the weight of the physical errors.

+However, introducing an additional level of encoding could potentially increase the circuit depth.
+Standard implementations of error correction for the F code would typically require $O(d_F)$ rounds of stabilizer measurements, thereby amplifying the circuit depth by a factor proportional to the distance.
+We circumvent this bottleneck by selecting a constant-soundness LTC as the F code.
+Such codes are characterized by their \textit{single-shot} property and have linear soundness functions~\cite{Campbell2019}.
+Due to this single-shot nature, a single round of stabilizer measurement is sufficient to achieve the required error suppression, ensuring that the circuit depth remains constant. }